 3 Nevada Democrats want ex-senator statue out of US Capitol

-There are 4 comments on the WZVN-TV Fort Myers story from 14 hrs ago, titled 3 Nevada Democrats want ex-senator statue out of US Capitol.
-In it, WZVN-TV Fort Myers reports that:
+There are 3 comments on the Valley Morning Star story from Sunday, titled 3 Nevada Democrats want ex-senator statue out of US Capitol.
+In it, Valley Morning Star reports that:

 |